Engineering, computing and technology

 grounding in the physical sciences in order to prepare them for their studies Level 4 and beyond.

-The element will be taught using a combination of lectures, demonstrations and in-class exercises,
+The module will be taught using a combination of lectures, demonstrations and in-class exercises,

 assisted by online self-study elements.
 Concepts will be introduced via the online study element and